Skip to content

 Born and raised in Buffalo, Katie is deeply committed to the vision and mission of the Conservancy.
 “It is an honor to work alongside our community to realize our biggest dreams about what a world-class waterfront park can be: a safe, inclusive, vibrant place to gather, have fun, and be inspired.”
 Katie was hired as the Inaugural Executive Director of the Conservancy in October 2022, following a national search.

 Tell us a bit about yourself: I’m passionate about Buffalo; I’m committed to ensuring our community is the best place to grow up!
-I grew up on St. James in the City of Buffalo and now live on the west side with my wife, Erin and our twins, Ruth and Leo.
+I grew up in the City of Buffalo and now live on the west side with my wife, Erin and our twins, Ruth and Leo.
 The former LaSalle Park was central to my life – we grew up running around the playgrounds, playing soccer, and watching the sunset there.
 My work to date has been focused on educational equity – I believe deeply in the unlimited potential of people (especially kids!) and I’m committed to making sure that kids growing up in Buffalo have access to high quality opportunities.

 Why this role?
 Ralph Wilson Park will be a place for everyone in our community to gather, celebrate, play, and find wonderment.
 I’m inspired daily by the Conservancy’s commitment to our community.
 Ralph Wilson Park was dreamed up by our community (Imagine LaSalle).
 Embedded in the community’s vision of the park is a responsibility to protect the environment as a long-term investment in our community.
 I will steward our community’s vision to deliver and maintain a safe, accessible and inclusive world-class park.